eyedeekay/Dokuwiki-over-I2P/README.md

         bambucha/dokuwiki              Alpine DokuWiki Docker Container                8                    [OK] crazymax/dokuwiki              DokuWiki image based on Alpine Linux            7
         plaguedr/dokuwiki              DokuWiki is a wiki application licensed unde…   2
-        dtwardow/dokuwiki              Dokuwiki Docker Container                       1                    [OK]
+        dtwardow/dokuwiki              DokuWiki Docker Container                       1                    [OK]

 To avoid the risk of using a compromised upstream container, research the source of the docker image.
-Pay attention to the `FROM` line of the Dockerfile, and make sure that it corresponds to an "Official" signed base image from a distro like Ubuntu, Debian, or Alpine Linux, or that it is from `SCRATCH`.
+Pay attention to the `FROM` line of the `Dockerfile`, and make sure that it corresponds to an "Official" signed base image from a distro like Ubuntu, Debian, or Alpine Linux, or that it is from `SCRATCH`.
 If it does not, find the source of the parent image, and repeat this process